 1. The January average of a "common-stock" index.

-2. The annual yield on that index.
+2. The annual yield on that index for that entire year.

 3. The January average of the "accumulated" value of the index.